Grabus61/Tupi/README.md

 # Tupi

-Tupi is a multiplayer 2D puzzle-adventure game currently in development by me.
+Tupi is a multiplayer 2D multiplayer party game currently in development by me.

 Start Date: 05.04.2022